AntonLapshin/use-state-in-url/README.md

 `use-state-in-url` is a small React utility that stores state in the URL query string.
 It works like `useState` but allows your users to share deep links and navigate back and forward through application state.

+This package has **zero dependencies** and you can try it live on the [demo website](https://antonlapshin.github.io/use-state-in-url/).

 ```bash
 npm install use-state-in-url
 ```